Corpus callosotomy: Contraindications

 Although it varies from patient to patient, a progressive neurological or medical disease might be an absolute or relative contraindication to corpus callosotomy.
 Intellectual disability is not a contraindication to corpus callosotomy.
 In a study of children with a severe intellectual disability, total callosotomy was performed with highly favorable results and insignificant morbidity.

 Neuroanatomical background

 Corpus callosum anatomy and function

 The corpus callosum is a fiber bundle of about 300 million fibers in the human brain that connects the two cerebral hemispheres.
-The interhemispheric functions of the corpus callosum include the integration of perceptual, cognitive, learned, and volitional information.
+Its interhemispheric functions include the integration of perceptual, cognitive, learned, and volitional information.

 Role in epileptic seizures

 The role of the corpus callosum in epilepsy is the interhemispheric transmission of epileptiform discharges.
 These discharges are generally bilaterally synchronous in preoperative patients.
 In addition to disrupting this synchrony, corpus callosotomy decreases the frequency and amplitude of the epileptiform discharges, suggesting the transhemispheric facilitation of seizure mechanisms.

-Drawbacks and criticisms
+Drawbacks

 Side effects

 The most prominent non-surgical complications of corpus callosotomy relate to speech irregularities.
 For some patients, sectioning may be followed by a brief spell of mutism.
-A long-term side effect that some patients may have is an inability to engage in spontaneous speech.
-In addition, the resultant split-brain prevented some patients from following verbal commands that required use of their non-dominant hand.
+A long-term side effect may be an inability to engage in spontaneous speech.
+In addition, the resultant split-brain prevents some patients from following verbal commands that require the use of their non-dominant hand.

+Disconnection syndrome is another well-known side effect of the surgery.
+This occurs due to the brain's inability to transfer information between the hemispheres.
+One characteristic symptom is the "crossed-avoiding reaction", which is observed when one hemisphere does not respond to visual or sensory (e.g., touch, pressure, or pain) stimuli presented to the opposite side.

+For instance, when an object is shown in the patient's right visual field, the left hemisphere (typically language-dominant) processes this information, allowing the patient to name the object easily.
+However, if the same object is shown in the left visual field, the right hemisphere perceives it, but the information does not transfer to the left (verbal) hemisphere.
+Consequently, while the patient cannot verbally identify the object, they are still able to select it with their left hand.

 Another complication is alien hand syndrome, in which the affected person's hand appears to take on a mind of its own.
+In one described incident, the patient grabbed their throat with their left hand and struggled to remove, as they had no control over it.

-Cognitive impairments may be seen.
-(Other symptoms may occur after the operation, but generally go away on their own: Scalp numbness, feeling tired or depressed, headaches, difficulty speaking, remembering things, or finding words.)
+Cognitive impairments may also be seen.
+Other symptoms may occur after the operation but generally go away on their own, such as scalp numbness, feeling tired or depressed, headaches, and difficulty speaking, remembering things, or finding words.